 Articles and book chapters include: “Preservation and Self-Absorption: Italian Colonisation and the Walled City of Tripoli, Libya,” The Journal of North African Studies 5(4)(2000): 121–54; "The Medina and the Islamic City: Colonial Terms and Postcolonial Legacies," Public Affairs Report 43(4)(2002): 4-6; “Oases of Ambiguity: On How Italians Did Not Practice Urban Segregation in Tripoli,” in La Libia tra Mediterraneo e mondo islamico (Atti del convegno di Catania, Facoltà di Scienze Politiche, 1–2 dicembre 2000, Aggiornamenti e approfondimenti), edited by Federico Cresti, Milan: Giuffrè, 2006, 163-81; “Mediterraneanism: French and Italian Architects’ Designs in 1930s North African Cities,” in The City in the Islamic World, edited by Salma Khadra Jayyusi, Renata Holod, Attilio Petruccioli, and André Raymond, Leiden: Brill, 2008, 977–92; and “Libya,” in A Historical Companion to Postcolonial Literatures in Continental Europe and Its Empires, edited by Prem Poddar, Rajeev Patke, and Lars Jensen; Edinburgh University Press and Columbia University Press, 2008, 300–304.

-Emily Gottreich is the Vice Chair of the Center for Middle Eastern Studies at the University of California, Berkeley.
+Emily Gottreich is the Interim Chair of the Center for Middle Eastern Studies at the University of California, Berkeley.
 She is an Associate Adjunct Professor of History and International and Area Studies.
 She also co-chairs the undergraduate major in Middle Eastern Studies and serves as the President of the American Institute for Maghrib Studies.